 1. The Son-Rise Program® from the Autism Treatment Center of America®.
 I've recently started their online parent training program, and I absolutely love it!
 This approach to teaching children with autism completely speaks to my heart.
 It recognizes how wonderful and amazing people with autism are, and uses that love as a gateway to social interaction with your child.
 It allows you to build learning and social interaction into activities that your child already enjoys.
 I read the book "Autism Breakthrough" (written about the method) and started using some of the strategies with one of my students.
 I loved the results and I'm so excited to be taking the full online training program.
 Just as a disclaimer, I'm not certified in this method, I'm just taking the parent training online course.
 I wouldn't say that I provide this program to my students (as I'm not trained and certified to do so), but the overall method influences my teaching style.

 2. Pivotal Response Treatment® (PRT).
 PRT is considered a play-based and child-directed application of Applied Behavior Analysis (ABA).
 If you aren't a fan of traditional ABA, you might find this approach more of interest, as it is a child-centered approach.
 With PRT, you can use your child's favorite toys and activities as tools for teaching language, communication, academics, and other skills.
-PRT is designed to make learning motivating and relevant to children (so they learn skills that are important to them), and I consider it a highly effective teaching method.
+PRT is designed to make learning motivating and meaningful to children (so they learn skills that are important to them), and I consider it a highly effective teaching method.
 You can learn more about PRT from the Koegel Autism Consultants and the amazing books, "The PRT Pocket Guide" and "Overcoming Autism" - not a fan of the title, but most of the strategies are good.
 There a few that I don't particularly like, so if you feel the same, just use the ones you think will be helpful and empowering for your child.
 I currently have a level 1 certification in this approach and am working on level 2.